 The market shares of the three main competitors remain relatively stable.
 Mobile penetration is high at 131%.
 There are continuing signs of fixed to mobile substitution with decreasing volumes of traffic over fixed networks and increasing volumes over mobile networks.

-The average retail mobile price per minute was, at €0.15, slightly above the EU average of €0.14 for 2007.
+The average retail mobile price per minute was, at $\in 0.15$ , slightly above the EU average of $\in 0.14$ for 2007.
 53% of mobile subscribers opt for pre-paid services.
 In June 2008, the smallest GSM player equalised the price conditions for both pre- and post-paid customers.
 This player is yet to launch 3G services commercially.
 Its negotiations to secure 3G network-sharing have not delivered results.
 The new entrant, providing services over CDMA, offers mobile voice services since July 2008.
 Its service is considered relatively inexpensive, yet the number of subscribers is very low due to a variety of service constraints, such as the need to have one special handset only, unavailability of roaming services and limited coverage.
-Regulatory issues exchange rate fluctuations.
-The NRA proposes to further adjust the price caps for mobile termination rates which had been set on the basis of the first round of the market analysis process.
-In order to increase market stability, ČTÚ intends to introduce a glide path for mobile termination based on historic costs by two price drops per year.
-Mobile players appear to be content with this approach.
-The proposed measure was notified in November 2008.